bigprof-software/appgini-docs/pages/advanced-topics/hooks/WindowMessages-class.md

 ### Including the window ID when redirecting to another page

-Your AppGini application already includes the window ID when redirecting to another page, so you don\'t need to do anything special.
-But in case you\'re using your own code to redirect to another page, you need to include the window ID in the URL.
+Your AppGini application already includes the window ID when redirecting to another page, so you don't need to do anything special.
+But in case you're using your own code to redirect to another page, you need to include the window ID in the URL.
 You can do so by using the `WindowMessages::windowIdQuery()` method, like this: